danmayer/deferred-server/README.md

 __Feature Ideas__

   * deferred / executable gists?
-    * improve JS signing script, could be passed a script file and could output the entire script tag output with the signature embedded
   * support running deferred tasks on other branches than master
   * Images for deferred_server on github, like travis / code-climate show status, link to assets
   * Deferred-URL, runs like deferred-script except opposed to signing a payload and pushing it, you can request a URL that includes the signature and it runs and returns the script.
 Need to think about how to return, either files, redirects, html, or json results